 Nature and tourists were on our side so we got to enjoy a stunning sunrise, being (almost) just us in this very famous spot.
 So lesson learned: waking up at 5 am it’s worth it!
 We got there about 30 minutes before sunrise and enjoyed the show.

 15 minutes away from the 12 Apostles is the London Bridge.
 This rock formation with a very fancy name it’s a nature’s orgasm.

 Pink sand, turquoise and foamy water, a crazy stone… There are runways that will let you appreciate it from different angles; make sure you go through all of them!

 So, before we started heading back to Melbourne for the second part of our trip, we went to The Grotto and Loch rd Gorge.

 Back to Melbourne

-Brighton, in St Kilda, is a very famous beach with houses painted in lively colours and with funny drawings.
-They were built during the Victorian Era so people in the beach could go get change and preserve their virtue and good manners.
-Nowadays they are famous for the designs and colours –everything in Melbourne is famous for that!–.
+Brighton, in St Kilda, is a very famous beach with houses painted in lively colors and with funny drawings.
+They were built during the Victorian Era so people chilling at the beach could go get change and preserve their virtue and good manners.
+Nowadays they are famous for the designs and colors -everything in Melbourne is famous for that!